ErShubham2908/React-Interview-EA25/README.md

 - **this**
   - The this keyword in React refers to the current instance of a component class.
 It allows you to access the component's props, state, and methods within its class definition.

+### Q3.
+What is memory leak and how to overcome?
+- A memory leak is a type of resource leak that occurs when a computer program incorrectly manages memory allocations in a way that memory that is no longer needed is not released.
+This can lead to performance issues, as the application's memory footprint continuously increases over time.
+- **Causes of memory leaks in React**
+  - **Event listeners:** If you attach event listeners to elements within your React components, but fail to remove them when the component unmounts, it can lead to memory leaks.
+This is because the event listeners will continue to hold a reference to the component, preventing it from being garbage collected.
+  - **Subscription-based APIs:** If you're using subscription-based APIs, such as WebSocket connections or observables, it's crucial to unsubscribe or close these subscriptions when they're no longer needed.
+Otherwise, the subscriptions will continue to hold a reference to the component, preventing it from being garbage collected.
+  - **Closures:** Closures can also lead to memory leaks if they are not properly managed.
+For example, if you create a closure that contains a reference to a component, and then that closure is stored outside of the component's lifecycle, the component will not be able to be garbage collected.
+- **How to overcome memory leaks in React**
+  - **Always remove event listeners when components unmount:** You can do this in the componentWillUnmount lifecycle method for class components, or in the cleanup function returned by the useEffect hook for function components.
+  - **Always unsubscribe from subscription-based APIs when they're no longer needed:** You can do this by calling the unsubscribe() method on the subscription object.
+  - **Be careful with closures:** Make sure that closures that contain references to components are only stored within the component's lifecycle.

+- some additional tips for preventing memory leaks in react.
+  - Use the useEffect hook to manage cleanup logic.
+  - Use React.createRef() to create refs to DOM elements and other objects.
+  - Use the React.memo() function to memoize components, which can help to avoid re-rendering components that don't need to be re-rendered.
+  - Use a memory profiling tool to identify and fix memory leaks.

+### Q4.
+Do you know about redux?
+- Redux is a state management library often used with React, although it can be used with other JavaScript frameworks or libraries as well.
+It helps you manage the state of your application in a predictable and centralized way.
+I'll provide you with detailed notes and runnable examples to help you understand Redux better.
+- Redux stores the state of your application in a single object tree.
+The state tree is immutable, meaning that it cannot be changed directly.
+Instead, changes to the state tree are made by dispatching actions.
+Actions are plain JavaScript objects that describe what happened in your application.
+- When an action is dispatched, a reducer function is called to calculate the new state of the application.
+Reducer functions are pure functions, meaning that they always return the same output for the same input.
+This ensures that the state tree is always consistent.

+- **Redux Basics**
+  - **Store:** The store holds the current state of your application.
+You can think of it as a JavaScript object that contains all the data you need for your app.
+  - **Actions:** Actions are plain JavaScript objects that describe the type of change you want to make to your state.
+For example, you might have an action like ADD_TODO to add a new to-do item.
+  - **Reducers:** Reducers are pure functions that specify how the application's state changes in response to actions.
+They take the current state and an action as parameters and return the new state.
+  - **Dispatch:** To update the state, you dispatch actions to the store using store.dispatch(action).
+This triggers a state change.